How AI-Human Collaboration Skyrocketed 4 Real Campaigns

 Albert is an advertiser and an agency’s autonomous marketing ally.
 The technology leverages AI to create ads that optimize campaign performance, from keyword, audience, platform, and device selection and bidding to creative optimization across search, social, display, and cross-channel.
 Albert assists marketers and agencies – from defining campaign strategies and messaging to the creation and optimization of ads across audience segments and platforms.
 By working 24/7 to continuously optimize campaign performance, Albert AI complements marketer and agency teams, giving them the insights to make them smarter as well as more efficient and effective.

-6 Advertiser Blind Spots We Must Overcome in 2023
+6 Advertiser Blind Spots To Overcome in 2023

 The best and most optimal results can only be achieved with human-machine collaboration even in these AI-ruled days.
 We have seen AI helping advertisers overcome significant blind spots time after time, and we know it can help you too, whichever tool you choose to use.
 Here are 6 major blind spots you must overcome in 2023 to make a real difference in your company’s bottom line.